webclinic017/traders_toolkit/README.md

 -----------------
 ## Version 2

 Supports several market data providers and has historical price data organized into data entities.
+Data entities are saved on disk as csv or mysqli, or Redis files.

+#### Theory:
+Two main concepts: Price History and Latest Quote.
+Price History is initially saved as a stream of actual ticks (tape) from the market data provider.
+It subsequently can be transformed into daily, weekly, monthly, etc. formats.
+At this time, I don't have a provider of ticks and can only obtain daily quotes.

+Price History Manager

+API Manager

+Price History Transformer
+Transforms given Price History into

 ### Installation